 So you’ve found yourself standing at a fork in the road.
 There are two choices ahead: It’s time to take care of yourself by seeking help for addiction or continue down the path of destruction you’re currently on.
 If you’re seriously considering seeking professional help and joining a treatment program, you should be incredibly proud.
 Acknowledging that there’s a problem is the first step of the recovery process.
 Read on to discover our nine tips on seeking addiction recovery support.

 The first and most important thing to understand about addiction is that it’s a chronic disease.
 Similar to heart disease or diabetes, there are genetic, environmental and lifestyle factors that contribute to the formation of a substance use disorder.
 While some people think alcohol or drug abuse is a 24/7 party — including some people who are under its spell — it’s punctuated by pain, anxiety and emotional dysregulation.

-At a treatment facility, you’ll receive counseling from health professionals who treat behavioral health issues.
+At an addiction treatment facility, you’ll receive self-care in counseling from health professionals who treat behavioral health issues.
 They help you identify your triggers, work through your motivations for drug use and devise coping mechanisms to prevent relapse.

 Personality Is Genetic — But You Can Shape It